 That simple and innocent-looking advice is worth a million dollars.
 In fact, it should be written with fire across the sky or, better yet, be carved on your office wall with pure gold.

-Building a strong relationship is easy but, at the same time, can be difficult.
-So here are some practical, actionable tips for building long lasting business relationships.
+Building a strong relationship is easy but can also be difficult.
+So here are some practical, actionable tips for building long-lasting business relationships.

-It sounds basic, but we’re starting to forget how to do it.
-You are going to have to maintain your relationships.
+It sounds basic, but we’re starting to forget how to keep in touch because we can simply check out their social media to see what’s going on in their lives.
+But we have to maintain our relationships.

 If you don’t talk to someone for months, you’ll fall off their radar, or they may not immediately jump at the chance to help you when you finally reach out to them and ask.